denisart/graphql2python/README.md

 [![last-commit](https://img.shields.io/github/last-commit/denisart/graphql2python/master)](https://github.com/denisart/graphql2python)
 [![license](https://img.shields.io/github/license/denisart/graphql2python)](https://github.com/denisart/graphql2python/blob/master/LICENSE)

-graphql2python is a tool that generates python code out of your GraphQL schema.
+**graphql2python** is a tool that generates python code out of your GraphQL schema.
-If you are using python as GraphQL client you can to generate GraphQL queries and pydantic data-model with graphql2python.
+If you are using python as GraphQL client you can to generate GraphQL queries and pydantic data-model with **graphql2python**.

+The documentation for **graphql2python** can be found at [https://denisart.github.io/graphql2python](https://denisart.github.io/graphql2python).

 graphql2python has the following tools for your python GraphQL client: